desmos-labs/desmos/x/reactions/spec/02-concepts.md

 The id of the subspace for which the parameters are valid.

 ### Registered Reaction
-The parameters associated with the registered reaction in the subspace.
+The parameters related to reactions using a [registered reaction value](#registered-reaction-value).

 ### Free Text
 The parameters associated with the free text value reactions in the subspace.